vazco/meteor-universe-collection/README.md

     console.log(docInstance.getTitleUppercase());
 ```

-- `create` Creates new instance of document for current collection.
-Create method accepts arguments rawDoc, options.
+- `create` Creates new instance of a document for the current collection.
+The create method accepts the arguments `rawDoc, options`.

 ```js
 // empty not saved instance of doc